awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/cost.md

 You are responsible for the cost of Amazon cloud technology services used when running this solution.
-As of November 2021, the estimated cost for the solution is 25.12 USD per day.
+As of January 2022, the estimated cost for the solution is 25.12 USD per day.

 The whole cost consists of five types: